The Sugarhill Gang

-The Sugarhill Gang is an American hip-hop group formed in Englewood, New Jersey, in 1979.
+The Sugarhill Gang is an American old-school hip-hop group formed in Englewood, New Jersey, in 1979.
 Their hit "Rapper's Delight", released the same year they were formed, was the first rap single to become a top 40 hit on the Billboard Hot 100, reaching a peak position of number 36 on January 12, 1980.
 This was the trio's only U.S. hit, though they would have further success in Europe until the mid-1980s.
 The trio reformed in 1994 and embarked on a world tour in 2016.

+The group are considered hip-hop pioneers.
+Their old-school hip-hop sound combined rapping with samples from disco, funk and soul.
+This paved the way for electro and East Coast hip-hop.

 History

 Formation and early years

 The members, all from Englewood, New Jersey, consisted of Henry "Big Bank Hank" Jackson, Michael "Wonder Mike" Wright and Guy "Master Gee" O'Brien.
 The three were assembled into a group by producer Sylvia Robinson, who founded Sugar Hill Records with her husband, record producer Joe Robinson.
-The group and the record company were named after the Sugar Hill, Harlem neighborhood.
+The group and the record company were named after the Sugar Hill, Harlem, neighborhood.

 Their 1979 hit "Rapper's Delight" was the first rap single to become a top 40 hit on the Billboard Hot 100.
 "Rapper's Delight" is now considered one of the most important rap songs of all time.
 The group never had another top 40 U.S. hit, though it had multiple European hits, such as "Apache", "8th Wonder" (which was performed on the American music show Soul Train in 1981), "Rapper's Reprise (Jam Jam)", and "Showdown" (with the Furious Five).
 The trio wound down over the next five years and disbanded in 1985.